Reading time: 8 minutes

 You start to notice how they blame you for neglecting them when you spend time with other people.

 Love-bombing is a part of the “idealizing” phase of the narcissistic abuse cycle.
 It is absent in the next phases of “devaluing” and “discarding.”
-Love bombing may return in the “hoovering” phase.
+Love bombing may return during the “hoovering” phase.

 How is love bombing different from falling in love?